X-ray vacuum diffraction at finite spatio-temporal offset: Introduction

 Here, ${}^\star\!F_{\mu\nu}$ denotes the dual field strength tensor.
 Higher-order corrections are parametrically suppressed with powers of the fine structure constant $\alpha=e^2/(4\pi)\simeq1/137$ and inverse powers of $E_{\rm cr}$ or $B_{\rm cr}$.
 Throughout this work we adopt the metric $g_{\mu\nu} = \text{diag}(-,+,+,+)$.

 Typical scenarios aiming at inducing a measurable signal of quantum vacuum nonlinearity in experiment rely on a pump-probe-type scheme: a strong pump field imprints certain properties on the quantum vacuum, which are to be probed by an additional field.
 At leading order the corresponding scattering amplitude is linear in the probe and quadratic in the pump field.
-A prospective quantum vacuum signature are x-ray probe photons diffracted by a strong optical high-intensity laser pump \cite{DiPiazza:2006pr,Tommasini:2010fb,Inada:2017lop,Karbstein:2019bhp}.
-X-ray vacuum diffraction is generic to probe photons of arbitrary polarization.
+X-ray probe photons diffracted by a strong optical high-intensity laser pump constitute a prospective quantum vacuum signature \cite{DiPiazza:2006pr, King:2010kvw,King:2010nka,Tommasini:2010fb,Inada:2017lop,Karbstein:2019bhp}.
+Vacuum diffraction is generic to probe photons of arbitrary polarization.
 Besides, it provides an additional means to improve the signal-to-background separation~\cite{Karbstein:2015xra,FelCha,Ahmadiniaz:2020kpl,Sangal:2021qeg,Mosman:2021vua} in high-intensity laser driven vacuum birefringence experiments \cite{Aleksandrov:1985,Heinzl:2006xc,Ferrando:2007pgk,Dinu:2013gaa,Dinu:2014tsa,Schlenvoigt:2016,Ataman:2018ucl,Robertson:2020nnc,Ahmadiniaz:2020lbg}.
 Vacuum birefringence is already actively searched for in experiments employing continuous wave lasers in combination with high-finesse cavities as probe and macroscopic magnetic fields of a few Tesla to induce the effect \cite{Ejlli:2020yhk,Agil:2021fiq,Fan:2017fnd}.
+See Refs.~\cite{dEnterria:2013zqi,ATLAS:2017fur,CMS:2018erd,ATLAS:2019azn} for recent experimental evidences of light-by-light scattering in the ATLAS and CMS experiments at CERN, and Refs.~\cite{Mignani:2016fwz,Capparelli:2017mlv} for indications of the relevance of vacuum birefringence in explaining the linear polarization observed in the light from a neutron star.

 Microscopically, this process arises from the quasi-elastic scattering of probe photons off the strongly localized, inhomogeneous pump field.
 This results in signal photons featuring slightly different propagation directions than the photons comprising the incident x-ray probe.
 In setups based on the collision of two laser fields, the signal is maximized for exactly counter-propagating fields.
 The main challenge in experiment is the separation of the typically small signal from the large background of probe photons traversing the interaction region with the pump field without changing their properties.
 While signal photons induced in the forward cone of the probe beam are hardly discerned, those with sufficiently different emission characteristics may be.
 Strategies aiming at a clear directional as well as spectral separation typically require the use of more than two laser fields, see, e.g., Refs.~\cite{Mckenna:1963,Varfolomeev:1966,Rozanov:1996,Moulin:2002ya,Lundstrom:2005za,Lundin:2006wu,Bernard:2010dx,Fillion-Gourdeau:2014uua,Gies:2017ezf,King:2018wtn,Aboushelbaya:2019ncg,Klar1}.